-Before we get into the benefits of dropshipping and how to dropship on Amazon, let’s define what dropshipping actually is.
-Dropshipping is a retail fulfillment process in which an online store doesn’t maintain inventory or stock of the product it sells.
-Instead, it buys its products from a third party.
-Products that are sold are shipped directly to the customer.
-The online retailer never sees or handles the products.
+Before we get into how to dropship on Amazon, let’s define what dropshipping actually is.
+Dropshipping is an e-commerce business model in which an online store doesn’t maintain any inventory or stock any products.
+Instead, a dropshipping supplier handles the logistics of storing, packing, and shipping the items to the end consumer.
+In other words, the online retailer never sees or handles the products.

-Amazon has a huge network of suppliers who it buys items in bulk.
-The company then warehouses these products ready to ship to customers.
-And all of this is done through multiple languages since the retailer is global.
-This puts a dropshipper in the position to grow fast and conduct business worldwide.
-Another great thing is Amazon employs a huge team of account managers to help guide a dropshipper’s business and help develop profit.
+Amazon has a huge network of suppliers who buy items in bulk.
+The company then warehouses these products until they’re ready to ship to customers.
+Another great thing is Amazon employs a huge team of account managers to guide a dropshipper’s business and help develop profit.

-Probably the biggest benefit of all is the massive base of Amazon customers.
+The biggest benefit of dropshipping on Amazon is the massive customer base.
 The online retailer has over 300 million active users and counting.
-This can mean incredible business for a dropshipper.
-Fact is, Amazon offers the chance to connect with customers that would not be possible if you opened your store on another platform.
+This can mean incredible profits for a dropshipping store In fact, Amazon offers the chance to connect with customers that would not be possible if you opened your store on another platform.

 How To Be A Dropshipper On Amazon: A Step By Step Guide

 Learning how to dropship on Amazon is a smart move and a potentially huge boost to your profits.
 And here’s better news: you can learn how to sell on Amazon for free.
 It’s easy.
 Let’s start here with a step by step guide on what you need to do to start dropshipping on Amazon.